antoineB/antoineB.github.io/_src/posts/2015-08-29-transpile-php-to-javascript.md

 PHP.Die()</code>.

-For errors this is different because errors don't stop the execution of the code, i don't know all the cases where error happen but the only one i see demanding extra work is the access to an undefined variable.
+For errors this is different because errors don't stop the execution of the code, i don't know all the cases where error happen but the only one I see demanding extra work is the access to an undefined variable.

 ```php